Heroes

 Vladimir

 However, unlike North London, Marseille or Maguluf, the pockets of radiation here are fairly unpredictable.
 Almost like an invisible snow, some areas received larger drifts than others.
 Just a few yards to my left, the counter almost doubled to 0.011 R. By the way, meet Vladimir - he's one of the guides within the secure zone.
-I accosted him on his fag break.
+At this particular decontaminated spot, his cigaratte is probably more harmful to his health.